Katherine Porter

 Professor Porter has been a principal investigator in several original empirical projects, including the 2007 Consumer Bankruptcy Project and the Mortgage Study.
 With Professors Lawless, Thorne, and Foohey, she is conducting an ongoing data collection on families filing bankruptcy.
 Her public and professional service includes positions with the Uniform Law Commission, the World Bank, the Consumer Financial Protection Bureau, and the Federal Judicial Center.
 Professor Porter has received awards for her academic and service work, including selection as one of the Top 100 Lawyers in California in 2012, receipt of the Champion of Consumer Rights Award from the National Association of Consumer Bankruptcy Attorneys, and the award of the Editors' Prize from the American Bankruptcy Law Journal for best article.

-In March 2012, Professor Porter was appointed by California Attorney General Kamala Harris to be the state’s independent monitor of banks in a nationwide $25 billion mortgage settlement.
+In March 2012, Professor Porter was appointed by then-California Attorney General Kamala Harris to be the state’s independent monitor of banks in a nationwide $25 billion mortgage settlement.
 As Monitor, she oversaw the banks’ implementation of the settlement reforms and conducted extensive community outreach and education.
 The Monitor Program reviewed and responded to over 5,000 complaints and intervened with the banks in hundreds of situations.
 Professor Porter founded a Consumer Protection Clinic at UCI Law to involve students in the Monitor’s work.

 Professor Porter previously was on the faculty at the University of Iowa College of Law and has been a visiting professor at Harvard Law School, UC Berkeley Law, the University of Illinois College of Law, and the UNLV Boyd School of Law.
 She practiced bankruptcy law in Portland, Oregon, and clerked for the Honorable Richard S. Arnold of the Eighth Circuit.
 She earned her J.D. from Harvard Law School and her B.A. from Yale University.